Gold Coast Hot Water Sacrificial Anode Replacement Is Recommended Servicing By All Hot Water Tank Manufacturers

 Your Hot Water Service – Installed, Maintained & Serviced With Care…By Whywait Plumbing.

 We don’t just install hot water systems.
 We know them inside and out.
-Which means we can help them run better, last longer, and provide you with the ultimate in energy savings with routine maintenance and when you need them?
+This means we can help them run better, last longer, and provide you with the ultimate energy savings with routine maintenance and when you need them?

-Quite simply to extend the life of your hot water storage tank you need to undertake sacrificial anode replacement before it stops providing protection to your hot water tank.
+Quite simply to extend the life of your hot water storage tank you need to undertake sacrificial anode replacement before it stops protecting your hot water tank.

-If your hot water storage tank is over 5-years old the smart and efficient option is to get it completely serviced, and we’ll be happy to answer all your questions to help you understand how easy it is to double the life of your tank with sacrificial anode replacement.
+If your hot water storage tank is over 5-years old, the smart and efficient option is to get it completely serviced.
+We’ll be happy to answer all your questions to help you understand how easy it is to double the life of your tank with sacrificial anode replacement.

 “Called Whywait after hours as they were the only ones who answered the phone.
 Brad was extremely helpful and professional on the phone.
 This high professionalism continued when the plumbers Dion and Adam arrived.
 They were very knowledgeable and able to solve our ongoing issues with our toilets.
 Thank You Guys”